How to Open a Bank Account in Malta (2026 Expat Guide)

 • Proof of income: an employment contract, recent payslips, or evidence of pension or other income.
 If you are job-hunting, my finding a job in Malta guide is the other half of this puzzle.

-• The bank reference letter from your home bank, as above.
+• The bank reference letter from your home bank, covered next, because it deserves its own section.

 The residence card and the TIN are the two that trip people up, because you cannot get them instantly on arrival.
-This is the real reason the traditional route is slow: it is not just the bank, it is the paperwork chain behind it.
 My moving to Malta checklist sequences all of this so you are not stuck waiting on a document you should have started weeks earlier.

 How long it really takes